brycewray/hugo-site/content/posts/2021/05/headers-up.md

 > Thanks, @NaturallyLexan.
 That helps a lot.

 . . . and so it did.
-Let's unpack what they told me.
+Let's unpack what @NaturallyLexan told me.

 In this scenario, your website's DNS is managed in Cloudflare, where your DNS settings screen shows info like this: